romh-acking/Awesome-Rom-Hacking/README.md

 * cdvdgen

 ## [↑](#table-of-contents) Miscellaneous
+* [Romhack.ing](https://romhack.ing/) - A database of rom hacks, translation, and utilities
-* [Romhack.ing](https://www.romhack.ing/) - A database of rom hacks, translation, and utilities
+* [RomhackPlaza.org](https://romhackplaza.org/) - A database of rom hacks, translation, and utilities
 * [Romhacking.net](https://www.romhacking.net/) - A database of rom hacks, translation, and utilities
 * [DataCrystal](https://datacrystal.romhacking.net/)
 * [The Cutting Room Floor](https://tcrf.net/) - A datamine website that documents unused content in games